 Over 70 films, including features and shorts from around the world.
-More details in spring 2018!
+More details in Summer 2018!

 Is there a theme for Green Film Fest?

 Every year we spotlight an environmental issue throughout the festival.
-More details for the next Green Film Fest in Spring 2018!
+More details for the next Green Film Fest in Summer 2018!